Treats paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS).

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any kind of infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have any kind of infection.

-- For patients with PNH: When this medicine is stopped you could have red blood cell destruction or breakdown (hemolysis).
-Your doctor will need to monitor you closely for at least 8 weeks after you stop using this medicine.
-Be sure to keep all appointments.
+- For patients with PNH: When you stop receiving this medicine, you could develop hemolysis (breakdown of red blood cells).
+Your doctor will monitor you for at least 8 weeks.

 Possible Side Effects While Using This Medicine: